 The government funds scholarships like the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program that offers scholarships to students who will be teachers.

 The Nursing Scholarship Program is another federally funded scholarship.

 Some businesses will also offer to pay for students’ degrees if that student comes back to work for that company for so many years.

 Many areas offer local scholarships.
 It’s much easier to win one because fewer people enter them.

-These scholarships may not be for a lot of money, but they definitely add up when helping cover items like books.
+These scholarships may not be for a lot of money, but they definitely add up.

-Talk to your guidance counselor about the local scholarships being offered in your area.
+Talk to your guidance counselor about local scholarships in your area...